Destination (magazine): Going digital

 In addition to the print versions of DJ and DR, the websites of both editions exist.
 Serving the same purpose as the print forms, the websites aim to guide sights and attractions, restaurants, shopping, housing, and businesses in both cities.

 Distribution

-The magazine (DJ and DR) is distributed free of charge in certain locations which include: embassies, clinics, housing compounds, hotels, malls, cafe's, restaurants, gyms, and spas.
+The magazine (DJ and DR) is distributed free of charge in certain locations which include: embassies, airport lounges, clinics, housing compounds, hotels, malls, cafe's, restaurants, gyms, and spas.
 It is also available at certain point-of-sale counters in supermarkets and delivered to its subscribers.

 Audience

 Nationwide monthly readership of Destination stands at over 120,000.
 Destinations audience consists of English speaking locals, visitors, and tourists, mainly falling in the age group of 20-45.
 According to the magazine, its readers are described as "socially outgoing, and eager to participate in the community's leisurely activities".
 The readers "use the magazine to plan their activities for the entire month and to entertain friends and guests".